 AMATA, Falmouth University houses flexible theatre spaces; performance, rehearsal & recording studios; a box office and a café bar.
 It functions both as a teaching space and a live performing arts venue.

-AMATA delivers eight undergraduate degree courses, including:
+AMATA delivers ten undergraduate and one postgraduate degree courses, including:

 - Creative Music Technology